Germany: Merkel, state leaders hold summit on jump-starting sluggish vaccine drive | DW | 19.03.2021

 Ahead of the afternoon telephone conference, several media outlets reported on a draft agreement from the Chancellery that outlined the measures that could be agreed.

-The plans in the draft are not final and could be changed when the Merkel and state leaders hold a press conference later on Friday.
+The plans in the draft are not final and other measures could be announced when Merkel and state leaders hold a press conference later on Friday.

 Germany's vaccination campaign has been widely criticized for its delays.

-Things were further complicated earlier this week after the suspension of the AstraZeneca vaccine due to a possible blood clots.
+Things were further complicated earlier this week after the suspension of the AstraZeneca vaccine due to concerns over a possible link to blood clots.
 Germany has now lifted that suspension following guidance from the EMA, which ruled the vaccine safe for use on Thursday.

 German health authorities have decided to issue a warning about the AstraZeneca vaccine, advising women under the age of 55 that the vaccination may be associated with cerebral blood clots.